Simon Berghan: International career

 Berghan is eligible to represent Scotland through his grandfather, Andrew Davidson, from Stirling.
 He was called up to the Scotland squad for the 2017 Six Nations Championship and won his first cap, coming on as a 2nd half substitute in the match against France.

-Outside of rugby union
+Outside rugby union

 Berghan is a qualified electrician and has a degree from Edinburgh Napier University.